-What’s your favorite room in your home?
+What’s your favourite room in your home?

-In your opinion, what is the best designed item of all time?
+What is the best designed item of all time?

 What are your sources of inspiration?

-What do you drive?
+What one item do you wish you owned?

 Form vs. function?

-What’s your favorite possession?
+What’s your favourite possession?

 What’s the best career advice you ever received?
 Ever gave?